 When should I begin looking for an AOSC mentor?

 You should begin contacting potential mentors after the first AOSC M1 small group session on August 18, 2017.
 This session will outline the process of obtaining a mentor and will address any questions that you have regarding the AOSC program.
 You will be assigned an AOSC Small Group faculty member prior to the first small group.
 This faculty member will assist you in your progress and with any problems that arise throughout your four years.

 How should I contact potential AOSC mentors?

 You will be instructed in the recommended process for contacting potential mentors at your initial small group session.
 Potential mentors should typically be approached by sending an email.
 A sample email is made available to you on eMerg, although this format is not required.
 In addition, there is an AOSC contact list of specific faculty members who are interested in serving as AOSC mentors.
-You can find this on eMerg, which is accessible through the FSM Education Portal.
-Once logged into eMerg you will find it under Foundations 1 -> Professional Development -> PD-AOSC Week 1.
-The mentor list can be found under resources.
+This list is located on the AOSC Home Page.
 Students are encouraged to contact faculty members on this list, however, your mentor can be any Northwestern University faculty member and is not limited to those individuals on the list.